as

 Fire TV Stick didn't receive OTA update

-Cause: Device may not be connected to Wi-Fi network or requires manual update trigger.
+Cause: Device lacks Wi-Fi connection or requires manual update trigger.

 Solution: